suzukey/fitrate/README.md

 </p>

 <p align="center">
-  <em>Calculate the length of the sides that fit into the maximum volume</em>
+  <em>Calculate the length of the sides that fit into the limited volume</em>
 </p>

 <p align="center">